 David has been a Committee Member of Selby CS for six years, and has spent the last four years as Secretary and "Planning Applications" monitor.
 Originally from Lancashire, David has been living in Yorkshire for 35 years.
 He has a doctorate from Oxford in chemistry.
 He retired after 33 years with various UK chemical, biotechnology and pharmaceutical companies, in research and development managerial roles.

 Born in Brigg, North Lincolnshire, Helen went to college and worked in London before moving to Ilkley twenty years ago.
 Now happily retired after 34 years in the civil service as a procurement specialist.
 Special interests include environment, transport, planning and local history.
 Chair of Ilkley Civic Society and active involvement in several other voluntary organisations and campaigns.

 Practised as a solicitor in Huddersfield for 40 years before retiring to Scarborough.
-Held various positions with Huddersfield Civic Society including Chairman for ten years.
-Remains President.
-Now also Vice Chairman and Planning officer of Scarborough & District Civic Society and a member of Scalby Village Trust.
+Held various positions with Huddersfield Civic Society including Chairman for ten years and President for 15.
+Remains a member.
+Held positions as Acting Chairman, Vice Chairman and Planning officer of Scarborough & District Civic Society and is also a member of Scalby Village Trust.
 Has a particular interest in town centres.